 4. I didn’t know the technique of doing different readings for specific aspects of the text

-There’s so much going on in a text that it can be overwhelming.
+A translator has to make a large number of fast decisions one after another, which can be overwhelming.
 One way of getting around this is forcing your mind to focus on different aspects.
-So, one reading for grammar.
-One reading for terminology.
-One reading for style.
-One reading for spelling.
-And so on, until time is up.
+So, when checking, you do one reading for grammar, one reading for terminology, one reading for style, one reading for spelling and so on, until time is up.
 The more experienced you get, the more you’re able to observe in a single reading.
 But, when you’re learning, breaking the text down and looking for specific problems can help.

 5. I didn’t know myself as a translator

-I’ve spent many an hour chewing over that failed Paper Two.
+I’ve spent many an hour chewing over that failed Paper 2.
 Anyone who’s ever failed the Diploma in Translation exam will know what I mean when I say I took it personnelly.
-(Sorry, I couldn’t resist).
-My conclusion was that inexperience is one of the main reasons why translators fail the DipTrans.
+(Sorry, I couldn’t resist.)
+My conclusion was that lack of guided practice and experience is one of the main reasons why translators fail the DipTrans.

-If you want to do the IoL Diploma in Translation, you need to get experience before you attempt it.
-As much as possible.
-A course is also a very good idea.
-A good coach will help you identify your mistakes and learn how to correct them.
+If you want to do the CIOL Diploma in Translation, you need to practise and get experience before you attempt it.
+A high-quality DipTrans preparation course like ours is essential.
+A good tutor will help you identify your mistakes and learn how to correct them.
+It’s our mission to provide the most detailed feedback you’ll get anywhere, including on MA courses.

-If you’re sitting the DipTrans in the Spanish-to-English combination, look no further.
-Join me on my Advanced Spanish-to-English translation course.
+If you want to get up to level to sit the DipTrans in the Spanish-to-English combination, look no further.
+Join us on our Professional Spanish-to-English Translation Conversion Course (Pre-DipTrans) or Advanced Spanish-to-English translation course (for experienced translators).
 Since that first exam, I’ve completed two translation MAs and the DipTrans.
 I’ve also translated millions of words of professional texts.
-And I’m happy to share everything I know.
+Through the courses, you’ll get to know me personally and I’ll share everything I know with you.

 I work closely with my course trainees to help them understand themselves as translators.
-Once you can do that, the exam becomes easier to manage.
-But, even if you make that serious mistake on the big day, you’ll still come away knowing how to manage a translation.
+Once you can do that, the DipTrans exam becomes easier to manage.
+But even if you make that serious mistake on the big day, you’ll still come away knowing how to produce a professional a translation.